Bitcoin-ABC/bitcoin-abc/web/alias-server/README.md

 [x] Improve insert logic so that only aliases that are not already in the database are inserted

 [] **App**
-[] Connect to chronik websockets for blocks and txs at registration address [] Functions to update database on new txs
+[x] Connect to chronik websockets for blocks and txs at registration address [] Update database on new block
 [] Finalize unit test matching with Cashtab

 [] **API endpoints**